31 Different Types of Moths in Maryland

 The Cinnabar Moth (Tyria jacobaeae) is one of the most recognizable types of moths in Maryland.

-This medium-sized moth is easily identified by its black and yellow wings that are covered in small red spots.
+This medium-sized moth is easily identified by its black and yellow wings covered in small red spots.

 The larvae of the Cinnabar Moth can be found feeding on various plants, including ragwort and burdock.

-These caterpillars are bright red or orange and may even have black markings or spines.
+These bright red or orange caterpillars may have black markings or spines.

-During the spring, these moths can be seen flying around gardens and fields in search of nectar-rich flowers.
+During the spring, these moths can be seen flying around gardens and fields for nectar-rich flowers.

 Adult Cinnabar Moths typically emerge in the late summer and lay their eggs on the undersides of leaves or stems.